Make-School-Courses/WEB-Backend-Development-In-Elixir/Readme.md

 In this course, we will be developing an iOS app but first building our own small API to interface with!
 Through the course, we will focus on a small core subset of features that will help you be come a successful iOS developer.

-Knowing the complete cycle of developing backend systems to client interfaces is crucial to building any internet product or service.
+Knowing the complete cycle of developing backend systems and client interfaces is crucial to building any internet product or service.

-It also helps you understand how these systems are built from the ground up and how to get your own API up and running!
+It also helps you understand how these systems are built from the ground up and how to get your own software service up and running!

+We will split the classes up between the backend(Phoenix/Elixir) and the frontend(iOS).

 For the backend, we will build a small Phoenix app with a postgres database.
 Don't worry if you aren't familiar with any of those.
 This course will introduce you to the fundamentals of the language (Elixir) and the framework (Phoenix).